 Sunraysia Institute of TAFE (SuniTAFE)

-Sunraysia Institute of TAFE offers the standard range of short courses (recreational and professional), apprenticeships and traineeships, and TAFE certificates and diplomas, as well as pathways to Swinburne University of Technology, Charles Sturt University, Flinders University, and Deakin University (which it offers in partnership with Chisholm Institute of TAFE and East Gippsland Institute of TAFE (AdvanceTAFE)).
+Sunraysia Institute of TAFE offers the standard range of short courses (recreational and professional), apprenticeships and traineeships, and TAFE certificates and diplomas.
+There are also pathways to Swinburne University of Technology, Charles Sturt University, Flinders University, and Deakin University (which it offers in partnership with Chisholm Institute of TAFE and East Gippsland Institute of TAFE (AdvanceTAFE)).

 It has four campuses: